 NBN have allowed for additional capacity in case of more subscribers than expected.
 A second satellite (launched in October 2016) offers future capacity cover.
 The Sky Muster Satellites have a life span of around 16 years.

 - DATA & PRICING

-The LTSS is expected to deliver significantly improved speeds and capacity to remote and regional areas compared to what is currently available on the Interim Satellite Service (ISS).
-A Fair Use Policy will also apply on this service to ensure that performance and quality of service standards are not degraded by high-volume users.
-The LTSS will offer peak wholesale download speeds of up to 25Mbps and upload speeds of up to 5 Mbps.
-NBN are designing the network to provide these speeds to wholesale customers, telephone and internet service providers.
-End user experience, including the speeds actually achieved over the network, depends on the technology over which services are delivered to premises and some factors outside nbn control like equipment quality, software, broadband plans and how the end user’s service provider designs its network.
+Sky Muster has delivered significantly improved speeds and capacity to remote and regional areas compared to what was previously available on the Interim Satellite Service (ISS).
+A Fair Use Policy applies on the service to ensure that performance and quality of service standards are not degraded by high-volume users.
+Sky Muster offers peak wholesale download speeds of up to 25Mbps and upload speeds of up to 5 Mbps.
+Consult with your provider as to what speed tier will best suit you.

-Footnote: All information compiled from BIRRR discussions with NBN contacts & NBN website, and is current as at 1st November 2016.
+Footnote: All information compiled from BIRRR discussions with NBN contacts & NBN website, and is current as at 17/08/18